The Lightning Strike: Live-performance version

 The idea for the video was conceived by Gary Lightbody.
 Snow Patrol's tour video director Blue Leach collaborated with production company Atticus Finch to create the video, which represents Lightbody's idea to represent the world as origami.
 Finch brought Undabo Studios into the project to "help develop an origami style of modeling and texturing" that appears on the album artwork for A Hundred Million Suns.

 The video's theme uses a colorful visual language; the birth and development of a star, a spiralling galaxy, and its millions of pieces, which flow smoothly into each other; the formation of space, birds, animated rockets, satellites, fishes, havens, oceans, boats, cities, landscapes, rainbows, cars, and planets and many other visual impressions.
 The "CGI origami" gig features the band members themselves performing as origami figures.
 The video was made using Autodesk Softimage and took about three months to make.
 It consists of 24,000 frames of animation and is played of a 60×40 ft. projection screen in live performances for the first 6 minutes, which then moves to LED screens suspended behind the band.

 Director Blue Leach later won the "TPi Award" in 2009 for his work with Snow Patrol, amongst others.

 Full animated version

-The full sixteen-minute animated video for "The Lightning Strike", which was previously unavailable saw its official release as a part of Up to Now, the band's third compilation album.
-The video can be found on the bonus DVDs of the Digipak and box-set releases of the album.
+The full sixteen-minute animated video for "The Lightning Strike" is available via Vimeo and saw its official release as a part of Up to Now (2009), the band's first compilation album.
+The video can also be found on the bonus DVDs of the Digipak and box-set releases of the Up to Now album.